-- New home ownership— Purchasing a new home is a big investment—one that you will want to protect.
-After purchasing a home, ensure that you have homeowner’s insurance to protect against things like fire, weather damage, theft, vandalism, and accidental damage.
+- New Home Ownership— Purchasing a new home is a big investment—one that you will want to protect.
+After purchasing a home, ensure that you have homeowners insurance to protect against things like fire, weather damage, theft, vandalism and accidental damage.
 This advice also holds true if you are buying a new condo or vacation home.

-- Home renovations—Once you own a home, you may want to make updates to create a better living space.
+- Home Renovations—Once you own a home, you may want to make updates to create a better living space.
 Be sure to report major home improvements to your insurance company to protect any increased value to your home.

-- New children—Having or adopting children is not only a huge life change, but it’s also a major financial commitment.
+- Children—Having or adopting children is not only a huge life change, but it’s also a major financial commitment.
 As such, it’s important to purchase the right policy to secure your child’s future.
 Add your child as a beneficiary on any life insurance policies, and make sure your coverage is sufficient.

-- Teenage drivers— Teen drivers often carry the highest risk of auto accidents.
+- Teenage Drivers— Teen drivers often carry the highest risk of auto accidents.
 While you want your teen driver to remain safe on the road, costly accidents can happen without warning.
 Consider adding your teen driver to your auto policy, as it is generally cheaper than purchasing a separate policy.

 - Retirement—When you retire, you may change residences.
 If you have more than one home, this is a good time to let your insurance provider know where you plan to spend your time.